 For projection formats that have multiple faces, there are different ways to arrange the faces onto one 2D picture.
 360Lib allows the faces to be arranged in a flexible manner.
 Parameters are provided in the configuration files to allow the user to specify whether to rotate a given face by 0, 90, 180 or 270 degrees, and where to place that given face on the 2D picture.
 In the default CMP configuration files included in 360Lib software, the top and bottom faces (PZ and NZ) are rotated such that the effective uv coordinates are depicted by the purple axes instead of the red axes in Figure 3.
 For further details on how to use the configuration parameters, readers are referred to the user guide in 360Lib at [1].

+The CMP 3x2 face packing arrangement in the 360 CTC [2] is shown in Figure 4, with face indices specified according to Table 2.
+The faces in the bottom row are rotated by 90 degrees.